netdata/netdata/docs/step-by-step/step-02.md

----
-title: Get to know Netdata's dashboard
+# Step 2.
+Get to know Netdata's dashboard
-description: Visit the dashboard and get your feet wet!
----

-Welcome to the first part of the Netdata guide!
+Welcome to Netdata proper!
+Now that you understand how Netdata works, how it's built, and why we built it, you can start working with the dashboard directly.

-This guide assumes you've already installed Netdata.
-If you haven't yet, check out our [installation instructions](../../packaging/installer) for your system.
+This step-by-step guide assumes you've already installed Netdata on a system of yours.
+If you haven't yet, hop back over to ["step 0"](step-00.md#before-we-get-started) for information about our one-line installer script.
+Or, view the [installation docs](../../packaging/installer) to learn more.
 Once you have Netdata installed, you can hop back over here and dig in.

-## What you'll learn in this part
+## What you'll learn in this step

-In this part of the Netdata guide, you'll learn how to:
+In this step of the Netdata guide, you'll learn how to:

 -   [Visit and explore the dashboard](#visit-and-explore-the-dashboard)
 -   [Explore available charts using menus](#explore-available-charts-using-menus)